stassev/QSL_Squasher/options.rst

    only trilinear interpolation when this options is set.
 The poles, as well as the periodicity in longitude, are treated correctly.

+.. c:macro:: PERIODIC_XY

+   If set, then use periodic boundary conditions in X and Y.

 .. c:macro:: SOLAR_RADIUS

    The solar radius in Mm (default: ``696.``).
 Needed only for spherical geometry.

+.. c:macro:: BOX_SIZE

+   The typical size of the box in Mm.
+Used to set sane default values for some of the other parameters of the code.

 .. c:macro:: QSL_DIM